snowdriftcoop/snowdrift/GUIDE.md

 to verify that everything compiles and also appears to work as desired, best practice involves then running our automated tests before sharing your changes with the main project.

-Assuming you ran `sdm init` when you first set up the databases, run the tests with:
+Assuming you ran `sdm init` when you first set up the databases, run the tests INSIDE THE NIX-SHELL with:

     yesod test
+or
+    cabal test

 If tests fail, try to figure out what is wrong.
 Ask us for help if needed.